-An interest in music of our time has led Inger to sing a number of premieres, including Damon Ferrante’s Super Double Lite and Jefferson and Poe, both performed at Symphony Space in New York City.
-She sang in the Baltimore premiere of Ned Rorem’s song cycle Evidence of Things Not Seen and made her debut recording with Curt Cacioppo’s Songs for Paternina (“Burning with the Muse,” MSR Classics).
+An interest in music of our time has led Ms. Inger to multiple appearances on the Evolution Contemporary Music Series, singing works by Harbison, Peacocke, Cerrone, Saariaho, Adashi, and Kirsten.
+In 2014, she was the understudy and cover for the premiere of Michael Hersch’s one-woman opera, On the Threshold of Winter, presented at Brooklyn Academy of Music.
+Other premieres include Damon Ferrante’s Super Double Lite and Jefferson and Poe, both performed at Symphony Space in New York City, and the Baltimore premiere of Ned Rorem’s song cycle Evidence of Things Not Seen.
+She made her debut recording with Curt Cacioppo’s Songs for Paternina (“Burning with the Muse,” MSR Classics).
 She has twice performed Ginastera’s Cantata para América Mágica, conducted by Jonathan Haas and Eduardo Leandro.

 A native of Tennessee, Ms. Inger holds degrees from Georgetown College, Towson University, and Peabody Conservatory, where she studied with Phyllis Bryn-Julson.
 In addition to performing, she teaches both in the studio and the classroom at Notre Dame of Maryland University, Towson University, and DC Public Schools.